Charlotte Harbor and Northern Railway: Current conditions

+South of Arcadia

-Despite its removal, evidence of the line can still be found on Gasparilla Island and Charlotte County.
+Despite its abandonment in 1981, evidence of the line south of Arcadia can still be found on Gasparilla Island and Charlotte County.
 Most of the right of way on Gasparilla Island was purchased by a local entrepreneur and converted into the popular Boca Grande Bike Path in 1985, which was the first rail trail in the state of Florida.
-The Cape Haze Pioneer Trail was later built on the right of way between western Port Charlotte and Placida in the mid 2000s.
+The Cape Haze Pioneer Trail was later built on the right of way between western Port Charlotte and Placida in the mid-2000s.

 The most substantial remnant of the line is the historic Boca Grande passenger depot at Park and 4th Streets, which is listed on the U.S. National Register of Historic Places.
 The depot was restored in the 1970s and today houses shops and a restaurant.

 A number of bridges along the abandoned route also remain to this day as well, the most notable of which is the causeway over Gasparilla Sound that connected the line to the island.
 The southernmost trestle is now a fishing pier as is the northernmost trestle up to the abandoned drawbridge tower.
 The rest of the causeway and trestles, which remain just to the south of the Boca Grande Causeway, are now completely abandoned.
 The center trestle's swing span is still in place and is locked open to facilitate boat traffic.
 The bascule span on the northernmost trestle was removed and reinstalled in 1988 over Reynolds Creek in Long Beach, New York on the Long Island Rail Road's Long Beach Branch, where it is still in service.

 Other remaining bridges include trestles over the Myakka River and Coral Creek, which have been converted into fishing piers.

-Current operations

-Trackage between Mulberry and Arcadia is all that remains of the Charlotte Harbor and Northern Railway today.
-It makes up CSX's Achan Subdivision from Mulberry to Bradley Junction, and the Brewster Subdivision from Bradley Junction to Arcadia (the Brewster Subdivision also includes the former Seaboard route from Bradley Junction to Edison).
-Seminole Gulf Railway operates the southernmost two miles of the line (which connects to their main line, the remaining Atlantic Coast Line route south to Punta Gorda, Fort Myers, and Bonita Springs).
-CSX continues to use the line for transporting phosphate mined in the northern Bone Valley region and interchange traffic for Seminole Gulf.
-The Brewster Subdivision is today CSX's second busiest route for phosphate traffic in the region (after the Valrico Subdivision).